Demystifying the FAR/AIM: Your Guide to Essential Aeronautical Information

 Traffic Patterns

-We know that traffic patterns are left handed unless otherwise noted.
-Usually at some point in your first few lessons your CFI teaches you how to enter the traffic pattern.
-But something I’ve noticed through my teaching is that a lot of students aren't taught when to turn their crosswind after takeoff.
+We know that traffic patterns are left-handed unless otherwise noted.
+Usually, at some point in your first few lessons, your CFI teaches you how to enter the traffic pattern.
+However, something I’ve noticed through my teaching is that many students aren't taught when to turn their crosswind after takeoff.
 After all, this is the first turn after taking off and flying straight.

 Airspace

-Yeah yeah yeah, I know.
+Yeah, yeah, yeah, I know.
 You’re tired of hearing about airspace.
 Just don’t fly into Class Bravo airspace unless you have prior permission, right?
 I wish it were that simple.
 While flying for work, we keep guard up in comm 2 (121.5) and constantly hear ATC calling someone out for flying through either Bravo airspace or restricted airspace.
-It happens all too often it seems.
+It happens all too often, it seems.
+If you’re serious about demystifying the FAR/AIM, understanding Chapter 3 is non-negotiable.

-Thankfully, the AIM discusses airspace in length in chapter 3.
+Thankfully, the AIM discusses airspace in length in Chapter 3.
 While I’m not going to touch base on everything it offers, you need to be familiar with the Special Use Airspace, section 3-4-1.
-Prohibited, Restricted and Military Operating Areas (MOA’s) are oftentimes misunderstood, but thankfully the AIM defines them clearly.
+Prohibited, Restricted, and Military Operating Areas (MOAs) are often misunderstood, but thankfully, the AIM defines them clearly.

 Medical

-The AIM however contains a good bit of information for pilots as well!
-The FAA has titled it “Fitness For Flight” and its section 8 of the AIM.
-It covers and abundance of health related topics that pertain to aspiring aviators as well as experienced airmen.
+The AIM, however, contains a good bit of information for pilots as well!
+The FAA has titled it “Fitness For Flight,” and it is section 8 of the AIM.
+It covers an abundance of health-related topics that pertain to aspiring aviators as well as experienced airmen.

 By Jordan Bullock, CFI & Boeing 737 Pilot